 The external interrupts 0 and 1 can be programmed to be level-activated or negative transition-activated by setting or clearing bit IT0 or IT1, respectively, in register TCON.
 If ITx = 0, external interrupt x is triggered by a detected low at the INTx pin.
 If ITx = 1, external interrupt x is negative edge-triggered.
-In this mode, if successive samples of the INTx pin show a high level in one cycle and a low level in the next cycle, interrupt request the interrupt.
+In this mode, if successive samples of the INTx pin show a high level in one cycle and a low level in the next cycle, interrupt request flag IEx in TCON is set.
+Flag bit IEx then requests the interrupt.